maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 Something interesting is that games made their way into the second section, despite being decidedly out of scope at that point.
 In a dying hope of getting this article back on track, I will point out that the particular example of parallelizing DP algorithms was conveniently chosen because it is used to [solve](https://en.wikipedia.org/wiki/Solved_game) bigger games faster than was previously possible (through DP algorithms that consume representations of them).

-This way, I can say that this whole article was in fact about computational game theory.
+This way, I can say that this whole article was in fact about game-theoretic systems.
 But we both know that it was really about implicit graphs and abstractions.
 Maybe, if we squint our eyes, it can be about both topics.
 Either way, I hope the lack of clarity was more stimulating than it was confusing.

 [^cfg-membership]: The problem of deciding whether or not a string is in the language of a context-free grammar.